Bartek-lab/Food-order-app/README.md

 But it's not required, you can simply check it here : https://infallible-saha-152a89.netlify.app/

 This is my first React Js project, which teached me a lot new stuff.
 I learned what is ReactJs and what are these famous components.
-After this project I trully felt in love in React.
+After this project I trully fell in love in React.
 It's really clean and straight forward.
 Ability to make separate components it's just awesome thing.

 React Hooks in this projects:
 - useState,